ccsc-journal/ccsc-editor/README.md

 # Use your own Latex
 1. Go to https://github.com/lubaochuan/ccsc-editor and download a zip file or clone the repository.
 2. Open the source files with your software and compile them as usual.

+# Use MS Word
+Word docs are acceptable if you do not want to use Latex.
+Please format your work using the pdf samples as examples.
+Exact formatting is unnecessary because Word docs will be reformatted into Latex.

 # Contribute to this Project
 Your are welcome to fix errors or suggest additions by creating pull requests.